erma0x/atomic-force-microscope-viewer/README.md

-# atomic-force-microscope-viewer
+# Atomic-force-microscope Viewer

-view images with an atomic force microscope.
+View images with an atomic force microscope. <br>
 The Z axis is captured in nanometers and measurements are made for a 128x128 matrix